sole/mindblown.js/README.md

 Sections might have special attributes to define their behaviour or appearance.
 These attributes are described using element dataset attributes per element.
 These are written in hyphenated form, and the browser will convert them to `camelCase`.
 E.g. `transition-duration` in HTML becomes `transitionDuration` when we read the dataset field of the element.

 * `offset-y`: amount of vertical offset for a given slide.
-Good for dramatic effects, such as having the initial slide with a very tall offset.
+Good for 'dramatic effects', such as having the initial slide with a very tall offset.
-* `is-decoration`: TODO
+* `is-decoration`: by default all elements are assumed to be "content", and they will be laid out from top to bottom like in a page layout.
+When the slide is shown, the camera will make sure the full contents are in sight.
+If an element is decorative or you want it to be placed at the center of the slide, specify the `data-is-decoration` attribute and it will be taken out of the document flow.
+The camera might not show the full extent of the scene if the decorative objects are too big, but this might be an intended effect in some cases.
 * `padding`: slide padding around its contents
-* `replace`: TODO
+* `replace`: specify that the element must be replaced with a custom element.
+These allow you to display custom 3D graphics and audio within your presentation.
 * `transition-duration`: the time it takes to transition into this slide, in seconds (default is 1).

 Example: